(Frequently Asked Questions) FAQ:

 What can I expect in the first session?

 In the first session, information will be shared with you regarding the services to obtain informed consent.
-It also includes reviewing your information and concerns that you would like to address in counselling.
-Towards the end of the session a plan will be created collaboratively to meet your specific needs and goals for therapy.
+It also includes reviewing your information and concerns.
+Typically this will involve a discussion regarding your intentions for therapy and what you would like to get from the sessions to meet your personal wellness goals.

 What are the fees?

-The fee for an individual counselling appointment is $200.00 per 50 minute session (based on recommended fees by the Nova Scotia Association of Psychologists).
-In Alberta, the fee for an individual therapy appointment is $200.00 per 50 minute session (based on recommended fees by the Psychologists Association of Alberta).
+The fee for an individual counselling appointment is $200.00 per 50 minute session (the current recommended fee by the Nova Scotia Association of Psychologists is $210.00.
+The recommended fee by the Psychologists Association of Alberta is $220.00).

 Fees are collected at each session.
-I can accept payment in the form of debt, etransfer and Visa/MasterCard.
-I am currently set up to direct bill through Medavie Blue Cross and insurance companies registered with Telus eClaims.
+I accept payment in the form of debt, e-transfer and Visa/MasterCard.
+I am set up to direct bill through Medavie Blue Cross and insurance companies registered with Telus eClaims.

 Does insurance cover the fees?